confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/ibmcloud/ROKS_SETUP.md

 This will create `caa-provisioner-cli` in the `src/cloud-api-adaptor/test/tools` directory.
 To use the command you will need to set up a `.properties` file containing the relevant ibmcloud information to enable your cluster to create and use peer-pods.

-Set the SSH_KEY_ID and PODVM_IMAGE_ID environment variables and use the following command to generate the `.properties` file (Note that the IBMCLOUD_API_KEY, VPC_ID, and SUBNET_ID environment variables have already been set in [Set up an OpenShift Kubernetes cluster for PeerPod VMs
+Set the SSH_KEY_ID and PODVM_IMAGE_ID environment variables to your values (Note that the IBMCLOUD_API_KEY, VPC_ID, and SUBNET_ID environment variables should already have been set in [Set up an OpenShift Kubernetes cluster for PeerPod VMs
 ](#set-up-an-openshift-kubernetes-cluster-for-peerpod-vms)):

 ```bash